Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Selection criteria

 \subsection{Neutrino signal direction and solar angle cut}

 Most of the detected geoneutrinos are emitted from the near-field sediments and upper crust, and some are from the mantle.
 Due to the rotation and revolution of the Earth, the direction of geoneutrinos has almost no correlation with the Sun's direction.
-The angular distributions of the geoneutrinos and the reconstructed electrons are both uniform in solar angle, as presented in Fig.~\ref{fig:SolarAngle} (dashed and solid blue lines).
-On the other hand, if studied in the terrestrial coordinate system, geoneutrinos gather at $\cos \theta_\oplus>0$.
+The angular distributions in solar angle of the geoneutrinos and the reconstructed electrons are both uniform, as presented in Fig.~\ref{fig:SolarAngle} (dashed and solid blue lines).
+On the other hand, in the terrestrial coordinate system, geoneutrinos gather at $\cos \theta_\oplus>0$.
 They also show a cluster structure at $0 < \phi_\oplus < \pi / 2$, manifesting the relatively thicker crust in the Qinghai-Tibet Plateau, which is located northwest of the detector.
-Fig.~\ref{fig:GeoDirection_truth} and \ref{fig:GeoDirection_recon} show the $\cos\theta_\oplus$ and $\phi_{\oplus}$ distributions for the geoneutrinos and reconstructed electrons, respectively.
+Figure~\ref{fig:GeoDirection_truth} and Fig.~\ref{fig:GeoDirection_recon} show the $\cos\theta_\oplus$ and $\phi_{\oplus}$ distributions for the geoneutrinos and reconstructed electrons, respectively.

-Solar neutrinos arrive at the Earth in parallel according to the Sun's position at each moment.
-After the neutrino-electron elastic scattering, the recoil electron will deviate from the true neutrino direction, but, after an energy cut, especially the low energy cut, the tracks with better alignment are selected again for the kinetic reason (see Eq.~\ref{eq:theta} and the red dashed line of Fig.~\ref{fig:SolarAngle} for $\rm RoI_{Geo}$).
+Solar neutrinos arrive at the Earth in parallel, and their direction depends on the Sun's position at each moment.
+After the neutrino-electron elastic scattering, the recoil electron will deviate from the true neutrino direction, but after the low-energy cut, i.e., the 0.7 MeV cut, the consistency between the two directions is recovered (see Eq.~\ref{eq:theta} and the red dashed line of Fig.~\ref{fig:SolarAngle} for $\rm RoI_{Geo}$).
 These electrons are scattered in the Cherenkov liquid scintillator, detected with PMTs, and finally reconstructed.
-The scattering, detection, and reconstruction processes further smear the electron direction and deviate them from the Sun's direction (see the red solid line of Fig.~\ref{fig:SolarAngle} for $\rm RoI_{Geo}$.
+The scattering, detection, and reconstruction processes further smear the electron directions and deviate them from the Sun's direction (see the red solid line in Fig.~\ref{fig:SolarAngle} for $\rm RoI_{Geo}$.
 If observed in the terrestrial coordinate system, the $\cos\theta_\oplus$ and $\phi_{\oplus}$ of these solar neutrinos have the distribution as in Fig.~\ref{fig:SolarDirection_truth}.
 The distribution of $\cos\theta_\oplus$ and $\phi_{\oplus}$ of reconstructed electrons is shown in Fig.~\ref{fig:SolarDirection_recon}.